flocasts/functionbeat/README.md

 Build.sh takes three parameters.

-1) The beginning namespace of a serverless application. eg. `live-api-prod`
+1) The OS of the build (determines which compilation of functionbeat to run).
+Valid values are `osx` or `linux`
-2) The environment of the application. eg. `dev` `stag` `prod`
+2) The beginning namespace of a serverless application. eg. `live-api-prod`
-3) An optional list of functions keywords to blacklist. eg. `"kinda-broken|mega-broken|doesnt-even-log"`*
+3) An optional list of functions keywords to blacklist. eg. `"xlog|ylog|zlog`

 ### Application xyz-api in Dev

-    # assuming no blacklist functions
+    # assuming no blacklist functions building from Jenkins
-    ./build.sh xyz-api-dev dev
+    ./build.sh linux xyz-api-dev

 The build script will generate a functionbeat package for all logs in the namespace provided.
-If one already exists for the given namespace, the function will just be updated.
+If one already exists for that namespace, the function will be updated.

 ## TODO - Link to or Define Standard Log Format